Culture of the United States: Automobiles and commuting

-With rise of suburbs and the need to commute to cities came the popularity of automobiles.
+Personal transportation is dominated by automobiles, which operate on a network of 4 e6mi of public roads, making it the longest network in the world.
 In 2001, 90% of Americans drove to work by car.
+As of 2022, the United States is the second-largest manufacturer of motor vehicles and is home to Tesla, the world's most valuable car company.
+General Motors held the title of the world's best-selling automaker from 1931 to 2008.
+Currently, the U.S. has the world's second-largest automobile market by sales and the highest vehicle ownership per capita in the world, with 816.4 vehicles per 1,000 Americans (2014).
+In 2017, there were 255 million non-two wheel motor vehicles, or about 910 vehicles per 1,000 people.

-Beginning in the 1990's, lower energy and land costs favor the production of relatively larger cars, leading to a decline in economy cars.
+Beginning in the 1990s, lower energy and land costs favor the production of relatively larger cars, leading to a decline in economy cars.
 The culture in the 1950s and 1960s often catered to the automobile with motels and drive-in restaurants.
 Outside of the relatively few urban areas, it is considered a necessity for most Americans to own and drive cars.
 New York City is the only locality in the United States where more than half of all households do not own a car.

-In a car dependent America, there is a common dislike of car dealerships and car salesmen, with only 10 percent of U.S. citizens in a Gallup poll rating them highly honest.
-Matilda by Roald Dahl gives an example of this stereotype: Matilda's father sells used cars by filling their engines with sawdust or reversing their odometers with a drill.
+In a car-dependent America, there is a common dislike of car dealerships and car salesmen, with only 10 percent of U.S. citizens in a Gallup poll rating them highly honest.

-In the 1950s and 1960s subcultures began to arise around the modification and racing of American automobiles and converting them into hot rods.
-Later, in the late-1960s and early-1970s Detroit manufacturers began making muscle cars and pony cars to cater to wealthier Americans seeking hot rod style & performance.
-This culture has evolved into car enthusiasts of today, and the project car is a common sight in American suburbs.

-Public transportation

-Public transportation in America in itself has become a part of the culture, especially in urban areas.
-It has gained a reputation for being poorly maintained and late.
-The reasons for this vary, but one factor may be the rise in automobiles.
+The United States emerged as a pioneer of the automotive industry in the early 20th century.
+General Motors Corporation (GM), the company that would soon become the world's largest automaker, was founded in 1908 by William Durant.
+The U.S. also became the first country in the world to have a mass market for vehicle production and sales, and mass market production process.

 Cultural institutions

-Government
+Governmental culture institutions

-The United States government does not have a ministry of culture, but there are a number of government institutions with cultural responsibilities, including the President's Committee on the Arts and Humanities, the Federal Communications Commission, the Corporation for Public Broadcasting, the U.S. Department of Commerce, the U.S. Department of the Interior, the U.S. Department of State, the National Endowment for the Humanities, the National Endowment for the Arts, the Institute of Museum and Library Services, the U.S. Commission of Fine Arts, the Library of Congress, the Smithsonian Institution, and the National Gallery of Art.
+The United States government does not have a ministry of culture, but there are a number of government institutions with cultural responsibilities, including the President's Committee on the Arts and Humanities, the Federal Communications Commission, the Corporation for Public Broadcasting, the National Endowment for the Humanities, the National Endowment for the Arts, the Institute of Museum and Library Services, the U.S. Commission of Fine Arts, the Library of Congress, the Smithsonian Institution, and the National Gallery of Art.

 Many state and city governments have a department dedicated to cultural affairs.

+National Register of Historic Places

+The National Register of Historic Places (NRHP) is the United States federal government's official list of districts, sites, buildings, structures, and objects deemed worthy of preservation for their historical significance or "great artistic value".
+For most of its history, the National Register has been administered by the National Park Service (NPS), an agency within the U.S. Department of the Interior.